pragmint/open-practices/practices/clean-git-history.md

 * Do my commits represent logical, self-contained changes that can be easily understood and reviewed by others?
 * Am I squashing commits judiciously to maintain clarity in the project’s history, without losing important details about the development process?
 * How do I balance the need for a clean history with the potential disruption caused by rewriting history or force pushing, especially in a collaborative environment?
-* Am I aware of the impact my Git practices have on my team’s workflow and how they contribute to or detract from the project’s overall health?
 * How comfortable am I with Git's more advanced features, like interactive rebase, and am I using them appropriately to manage the project history?
 * Do I regularly review the project’s commit history to learn from it, identify patterns, or spot potential issues early?
-* How does my approach to maintaining a clean Git history align with my team’s policies and the broader goals of the project?
 * Am I effectively communicating with my team about changes to the Git history, especially when actions might affect their work?
 * What steps can I take to improve my Git practices and contribute more effectively to maintaining a clean and useful project history?